Tornadoes of 2014: May 22 (United States)

-An EF3 tornado moved across portions of Schenectady and Albany counties in New York.
+The Storm Prediction Center outlined a slight risk for severe weather across portions of the Mid-Atlantic, including a 2% tornado risk.
+However, an EF3 tornado moved across portions of Schenectady and Albany counties in New York.
 The worst damage occurred in Duanesburg, where one house was almost completely destroyed.
 This marks the strongest tornado in the state of New York since May 31, 1998.
 Another tornado, rated EF1, touched down near Marydel, Delaware.